 How to Choose the Right Call Monitoring Software

 Consider your team size and growth plans.
 Some tools like Aircall have minimum user requirements, while others like Dialpad offer affordable entry points for small teams.
+If the goal is to avoid adding headcount entirely, an AI agent removes the per-seat math.

 Evaluate integration requirements.
 Check whether the tool connects with your existing CRM, helpdesk, or marketing platforms.
 Most tools on this list offer integrations with Salesforce, HubSpot, and Zendesk.